enonic/old-xp-doc/doc/reference/toolbox/install-app.rst

   OPTIONS
           -a <auth>
-              Authentication token for basic authentication (user:password).
+              Authentication token for basic authentication (user:password)

           -u <url>
-		  	  Url to application,
+              Url to application

           -f <file>
               Path to application jar-file

           -h <host>
-              Host name for server (default is localhost).
+              Host name for server (default is localhost)

           -p <port>
-              Port number for server (default is 8080).
+              Port number for server (default is 8080)

 **Example:**